trust-mfn-berlin/animals-as-objects/vault/story.deep-sea-drilling.md

 <figcaption>

-_Willard Bascom’s original 1961 film produced under direction of the National Academy of Sciences.
-The film follows the first phase of Project Mohole, including the sea trials, experimental drilling, and major drilling tests off Guadalupe Island._
+_Willard Bascom’s original 1961 film was produced by the National Academy of Sciences.
+The film follows the first phase of Project Mohole, including the sea trials, experimental drilling, and major drilling tests off Guadalupe Island.
+(Source: NASEM/YouTube)_

 </figcaption>